polterguy/polterguy.github.io/tutorials/auth/index.md

 ```

 ... you can see how the passwords are stored using _slow BlowFish hashing with individual record based salts_.
-The latter of course is crucial for anybody taking passwords seriously on behalf of their users.
+The latter of course is crucial for anybody taking security seriously.

 ![Blowfish hashed passwords](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/blowfish.jpg)

 This is one of those million things that might go wrong as you implement your own authentication,
 which if done wrong, opens up your password database for Rainbow Dictionary attacks, allowing at least
-in theory adversaries to brute force your users' passwords.
-Which of course is a _major_ security threat,
+in theory adversaries to brute force your users' passwords - Which of course is a _major_ security threat,
 since users tends to reuse the same passwords on multiple sites/applications - Implying if an adversary
 gains access to your user's password in _one_ app, he effectively gains access to your user's passwords
 in _all_ apps the user is using, and can easily impersonate the user across the entirety of the web.